She's the Man: Plot

-Olivia, who now has a crush on "Sebastian", asks Duke out on a date, hoping to make "Sebastian" jealous.
-Viola, who is unaware of Olivia's true intentions, is enraged instead because Duke has now abandoned his interest in Viola.
-When she finds out the truth, she encourages Olivia to tell "Sebastian" directly how she feels.

-The situation becomes complicated when the real Sebastian returns from London a day early, unbeknownst to Viola.
-As soon as he arrives at Illyria, Olivia confesses her feelings and kisses him.
-Duke, seeing this, believes his roommate has betrayed him.
-When "Sebastian" returns to their room, they have an argument and Duke kicks him out.
+Olivia, hoping to make "Sebastian" jealous, asks Duke out on a date, right as he was considering meeting Viola again, at "Sebastian's" suggestion.
+Viola, who is unaware of Olivia's true intentions, is enraged because Duke has now abandoned his interest in Viola.
+“Sebastian” manages to convince Olivia to take Duke to Cesario's for a double date with him and Eunice, which ends with "Sebastian" leaving, and Olivia leaving soon after.
+Later, at a preparation meeting for the debutante ball, Viola runs into Olivia, and asks her about her relationship with Duke.
+When Viola finds out that Olivia doesn't actually like Duke, she encourages Olivia to tell "Sebastian" directly how she feels.
+However, Monique overhears, and the three get into a fight.
+Complications arise when the real Sebastian returns from London a day early, unbeknownst to Viola, and sends Monique a voicemail to break up with her.
+When Sebastian arrives at Illyria, Olivia confesses her feelings and kisses him.
+Monique returns to her room and gets Sebastian’s voicemail and goes to his dorm to confront him.
+Duke sees Olivia kiss the real Sebastian and believes his roommate has betrayed him.
+When "Sebastian" returns to their room, they have an argument and Duke kicks him out, forcing “Sebastian” to sleep in Eunice’s room.

+Monique comes to Sebastian’s dorm to confront him, but Duke tells her that Sebastian is not in the room, and gives Monique "Sebastian's" phone.
+On that phone, Monique picks up a call from Justin, leading her to find out that Viola has been attending Illyria in Sebastian's place.
+She meets Malcolm, and they plan to reveal what they've learned at the game, with the help of the school principal.
 Viola oversleeps and misses the first half of the game, while the real Sebastian is mistaken for "Sebastian" and winds up poorly playing his sister's game instead.
-At half-time, Viola explains the situation to him and they switch places again.
+When Monique, Malcolm, and the principal try to expose Sebastian as Viola, he proves he's the real Sebastian by dropping his pants.
+He then breaks up with Monique and later discovers Viola’s disguise.
+Viola explains the situation to him and they switch places again.
 Duke, still furious at "Sebastian", refuses to cooperate with him on the field.
 Determined to make amends, "Sebastian" shows everyone he is actually Viola by flashing her breasts.
 Illyria wins the game when Viola scores a goal, finally humiliating Justin and the rest of the Cornwall boys.
+Roger, Daphne, Kia, Yvonne and Paul joyously congratulate Viola on her victory.